mhausenblas/burry.sh/README.md

 # burry

-This is the `burry`, the BackUp & RecoveRY tool for cloud native infrastructure services.
+This is `burry`, the BackUp & RecoveRY tool for cloud native infrastructure services.
 Use `burry` to back up and restore critical infrastructure base services such as ZooKeeper and etcd.

 `burry` currently supports backing up the following infra services (`from`) into storage targets (`to`):